dante-darie/geometric-library/README.md

 #### Angle

 `Angle` implements the geometric concept of angle along with multiple trigonometric operations and pertinent transformations.
-It can be initialized with a value either `degrees` or `radians` without any difference, as it keeps a single internal source of truth.
+It can be initialized with a value in either `degrees` or `radians` without presenting any differences, as it keeps a single internal source of truth.

 ```javascript
 // constructor